sandstorm-io/tos-pp/tos-pp.md

 When you install an app on Sandstorm, you may use it to create multiple instances of the app, known as "grains".
 The meaning of a "grain" depends on the app.
 For instance, if you use a document editor app to create several documents, each document may be a separate grain.
 Grains are isolated from each other and inaccessible to other users unless and until you specify otherwise through the Sandstorm user interface.
 For example, you can "share" a document grain to other users in order to collaborate on the document, or you can make it public for the whole world to read, but until you do one of these things, the document is accessible only to you.

 You must be at least 18 years old to access Sandstorm or to use the Sandstorm services or platform, regardless of the age requirements of any app you choose to run on Sandstorm.
+(This restriction may be lifted in the future, once Sandstorm complies with applicable regulations.)

 ## Terms of Service

-What you may do with the services:
+### What you may do with the services:

 As long as you keep your documents private, you can do anything you want with them (within the bounds of applicable law).
 Employees of Sandstorm (the company) will not look at your private data unless required by law (and we will push back against unreasonable law enforcement requests as we deem appropriate).

-What you may not do with the services:
+### What you may not do with the services:

-Please do not use our service to engage in any illegal activity.
-Do not use the service to harass anyone.
-And do not use the service for commercial pornography, but you may use the service for non-commercial pornography, e.g. an erotic personal blog.
+* You may not use the service for activities that are illegal under United States law.
+* You may not use the service to facilitate online harassment campaigns, regardless of legality.
+"Online harassment" means activity meant to threaten, bully, or otherwise maliciously make life difficult for an individual person or class of people, especially (but not limited to) women and minorities.
+* You may not use the service to host commercial pornography.
+However, you may host personal erotic content as long as it legal and not for profit.

 ### Technical usage:

 You may only access the service—and grains not owned by yourself—in ways that are intended to be allowed via the interface and APIs.
 If you identify a bug in the service or in any app or grain, you may not exploit it for any reason including but not limited to producing unintended consequences harmful to the service or the app or grain owner.
 Such activity may result in the suspension of your account, and may also be illegal under cybercrime law and may be prosecuted by either Sandstorm or by the grain owner.

 You may, however, test a bug to see if it exists as long as no other users are meaningfully affected and the bug is immediately responsibly disclosed to the relevant software maintainers.
 For bugs in any software maintained by Sandstorm (the company), email security@sandstorm.io.
-It is fully within Sandstorm’s discretion to determine whether your conduct with respect to bugs is harmful or not and Sandstorm may take any action it deems necessary to prevent harmful consequences to the service of any app.
+It is fully within Sandstorm’s discretion to determine whether your conduct with respect to bugs is harmful or not and Sandstorm may take any action it deems necessary to prevent harmful consequences to the service.

 ### Sharing and reporting: